Disability groups claim California's assisted suicide law discriminates against them

 Tischer, who lives with a form of muscular dystrophy, has been around doctors her entire life.
 In 2021, in the middle of the pandemic, Tischer was hospitalized for pneumonia.
 When she asked for therapy to get back her strength, the doctor said she didn't qualify.

 "He kind of looked at me and said, 'Well, I mean, look at you, there's nothing we can do for you.
 And you've known this is coming for a long time.
-So why are you surprised?"
-Tischer said.
+So why are you surprised?'"
+Tischer says.

 Tischer, who was 55 then, says she was devastated.
 She thought she was facing the end of her life.
 "For me, it was a very solid gut punch," she says.